southlondonsingers/southlondonsingers.github.io/about.md

 date: '2023-07-03'
 ---

+# About the South London Singers

+**SLS is a small Beckenham choir made up of a diverse group of around 30 local singers.**

+We perform a mixture of old and new sacred and secular choral music, but are not a religious choir.

+We perform around four concerts per year.
+This means each term we can devote plenty of rehearsal time to learning our concert pieces.
+So you won't need to do too much 'homework'!

+We are not required to be fluent sight-readers but are expected to be able to use our scores to sing accurately and to note down the Musical Director's guidance.

+We like to have fun at our rehearsals and many of us enjoy socialising around our rehearsals' start and end times.
+We hold a few social events for choir members throughout the season.

 # Who are we?

 The South London Singers is a Beckenham-based chamber choir made up of a diverse group of around 30 local singers.